-Currently, due to COVID-19, Australia has imposed a 14-day quarantine on all incoming travelers when they arrive in Australia.
-Please check the Australian Government websites at https://covid19.homeaffairs.gov.au/and at the U.S. Embassy website for the latest information on entering Australia.
+Please check the Australian Embassy in the U.S. for the latest information on entering Australia.
 For further State Department Travel Advisory information on Australia, please visit the U.S. Department of State’s travel website.

 Australia’s local currency is the Australian Dollar.
 Credit cards are accepted throughout the country and ATM’s are readily available.
-Additional currency information is available on australia.com website.
+Additional currency information is availabe on the australia.com website.

 Australia and New Zealand use power terminals that differ from those used in the United States.
 Adaptors can be purchased at airports or specific electronic stores.

 Internet access is widely available at hotels, internet cafés and libraries.
 There are many Wi-Fi hotspots in the central business districts (CBDs) of the biggest cities.